bhisaac/5eFP/5eFP-SRD.md

 ### Ritual Casting

-You can cast any bard spell you know as a ritual if that spell has the ritual tag.
+You can cast any bard spell you know as a ritual if that spell has the ritual tag and you know the spell.

 ### Magic Performance